 Besides, did you know alcohol has way more calories per gram compared to sugar?
 Yes….
 Alcohol has 7 kcal of calories per gram compared to sugar that has 4 kcal of calories per gram.

 Alcohol is another common cause of weight gain, cut it to a minimum and you will see instant weight loss results.

 By restricting your diet and controlling your calories intake, you can see huge improvements in your weight loss journey, even without starting any exercise routine.

-3. Weight loss is mainly diet control, but it won’t work in the long term
+3. Weight loss is mainly diet restriction, but it won’t work in the long term

 Yes, you can control your diet and everything, but can you DO IT for a long time?
 Or are you doing it just for the sake of losing weight?